 But D-Link takes an even more creative approach.
 Rather than using probes, D-Link's Wi-Fi Water Sensor uses a cable with long, twisting leads embedded in it.
 You can run the cable along the edge of your basement floor, say, and if water touches it anywhere, the twisted leads detect increased conductivity and set off an alarm.
-It's a little like what we did whenlast winter.
+It's a little like what we did when we created our own flood detector last winter.

 D-Link is unique for more reasons than the cable, though.
-The base unit also plugs directly into a wall, negating the need for batteries, and connects via Wi-Fi to your phone -- cutting out the smart home hub middleman that limits so many other flood sensors ($33 at Amazon.com).
+The base unit also plugs directly into a wall, negating the need for batteries, and connects via Wi-Fi to your phone -- cutting out the smart home hub middleman that limits so many other flood sensors .

 The result is a solid product with a slightly higher price of $60 (compared with its $40 competitors that work with SmartThings or Wink).

 D-Link's biggest strength is also a weakness, though.
 It doesn't need batteries, but if the power goes out at the same time as a flood, it can't do anything.
 Sure, battery-dependent devices won't be able to communicate with their hubs if the power is out, but they can at least sound an audible alarm.
 Not so with D-Link.

 Here are D-Link's specs:

 - Water detection

 - Includes a cable to extend its sensing range